 To see all concepts at once, go to the concepts hub.

 - The Welsh Government 5-Level Escalation Framework The escalation framework Welsh Government operates over NHS Wales bodies, from standard monitoring (Level 1) to special measures (Level 5).
-DHCW was held at Level 3 enhanced monitoring for 12+ months — the first NHS Wales body ever to reach it — and was escalated to Level 4 Targeted Intervention in 2026.
+DHCW was held at Level 3 enhanced monitoring for 12+ months and was escalated to Level 4 Targeted Intervention in 2026.
 The Cabinet Secretary publicly described the framework as 'complex, data-heavy, burdensome, lacks transparency and does not drive improvement'.

 - Psychological Safety Psychological safety and a culture of trust are prerequisites for successful digital delivery — Edmondson, Google's Project Aristotle, and the DORA State of DevOps research all reach the same conclusion.
 DHCW's documented culture is the inverse: lack of trust, bullying, harassment, suppression, retaliation, burnout, undertrained staff, toxic leadership, and exploitation of headcount as a financial instrument.
 The Blueprint cannot succeed under these conditions; restoring psychological safety is the precondition every other intervention assumes.